How to discover your personal values

 How to figure out your personal values

 Create your list of personal values using one or more of the techniques below.
-Then, review the list to make sure it feels complete.
-Next, think about how helpful each value is for you.
-Finally, pick your core values.
+Review the list to make sure it feels complete.
+Then consider how helpful each value is for you.
+Finally, choose your core values.

 1️⃣ List your personal values

 Use one or more of the techniques below to create your list of personal values.
-Write them down—you’ll need your list for the next steps and for future reference.
+Write them down.
+You’ll need them for the next steps and for future reference.
 Remember, values are about how you want to behave (doing) and the kind of person you want to be (being).
-Appendix A has some examples to get you started.
+See Appendix A for examples to get you started.

 Grab a pen and paper or open a new document.
-Write ‘Personal Values’ at the top of the page, then start your list.
-Aim for around ten to fifteen values.
+Write ‘Personal Values’ at the top, then start your list.
+Aim for ten to fifteen values.

 Instead of imagining your funeral, picture your 100th birthday.
 What would you like people to say about your character?